thinkjs/thinkjs/packages/think-cli/README.md

 * A template repo **must** have a `template` directory that holds the template files.
 * A template repo **must** have a metadata file for the template which can be either a `metadata.js` or `metadata.json` file.
 It can contain the following fields:
-  * prompts: used to collect user options data;
+  * `prompts` - used to collect user options data;
-  * skipCompile: used to skip template compile, usually used for pictures and other resource files;
+  * `skipCompile` - used to skip template compile, usually used for pictures and other resource files;
-  * completeMessage: the message to be displayed to the user when the template has been generated.
+  * `completeMessage` - the message to be displayed to the user when the template has been generated.
 You can include custom instruction here.
-  * new: new command mapping configuration
+  * `new` - new command mapping configuration
-  * controller: controller command mapping configuration
+  * `controller` - controller command mapping configuration
-  * model: model command mapping configuration
+  * `model` - model command mapping configuration
-  * service: service command mapping configuration
+  * `service` - service command mapping configuration
-  * middleware: middleware command mapping configuration
+  * `middleware` - middleware command mapping configuration
-  * adapter: adapter command mapping configuration
+  * `adapter` - adapter command mapping configuration
-  * module: module command mapping configuration
+  * `module` - module command mapping configuration
 * Template can use any parameter carried in the command line

 ### prompts